zx80/flask-simple-auth/docs/TUTORIAL.md

 Create the `app.py` file with an unauthenticated `GET /hello` route.
 The route is open because it is authorized to *ANY*one.
 The `authorize` route parameter is mandatory to declare authorization requirements on the route.
-If not set, the route is closed (403).
+If not set, the route is closed (aka 403).

 ```python
 # file "app.py"
 # necessary for debug messages to show up…
 import logging
 logging.basicConfig()